INSPIRING THE NEXT GENERATION

 Director of Bands, Tucson High Magnet School

-We are working with the Tucson Children’s Museum to create a long-term sustainable field trip program that will inspire our youngest students.
-Professional musicians/teachers will work with students with real instruments to create an improvised piece of music inspired by the environment/cultural/history that surrounds us all.
+In partnership with the Tucson Children’s Museum, we have created a long-term field trip program designed to inspire our youngest students.
+Professional musicians and educators work with students using real instruments to create improvised music inspired by the environment, culture, and history that surrounds us all.

 “[Bringing] music into our field trips, bringing music into our outdoor events, bringing music into our free days, making sure that there’s ways for us to expose our families and our community to the things that you’re [TJF] doing and to really bring about so many more engagement opportunities with music is huge for families.
 Huge for kids.”